 La dysmenorrhea is a menstruation disorder characterized by menstrual pain and cramps severe before or during menstruation.
 The cause of dysmenorrhea depends on whether it is primary or secondary.
 In the case of the primary dysmenorrhea, a woman experiences unusual uterine contractions due to hormonal imbalance.
 The secondary dysmenorrhea is usually associated with medical conditions like endometriosis.

-The causes known to the dysmenorrhea are uterine fibroids, pelvic inflammatory disease, tumors or infections of the pelvic cavity and abnormal pregnancies.
+Our causes known to the dysmenorrhea are uterine fibroids, pelvic inflammatory disease, tumors or infections of the pelvic cavity and abnormal pregnancies.
 This menstrual disorder is more common in women who smoke, have a family history of painful periods, drink heavily, or started menstruating at an early age.

-The main symptoms of this period disorder are:
+Our main symptoms of this period disorder are: